unforswearing/game_of_war/README.md

-## Writing sample
-As we are a distributed team, we rely on clear written communication.
-Please send an example of something you’ve written on a technical topic.
-We don’t need you to write anything new and we are not looking for published writing.

-Examples include:
-  - A bug report (on GitHub, Jira, etc.)
-  - A question on Stack Overflow or a message board
-  - An email to a mailing list or colleague
-  - A homework assignment

-If you can’t find anything suitable, then you can write something new.
-Keep it short — about 300 words.

 ## Coding sample

 Implement one round of the card game War using the API found at deckofcardsapi.com.
 Your game. should work like this: